asdvfghg/Heterogeneous_Autoencoder_by_Quadratic_Neurons/readme.md

 ![enter description here](https://raw.githubusercontent.com/asdvfghg/image/master/小书匠/1648373741379.png)

 ## Contact
-if you have any questions about our work, please contact the following email address:
+If you have any questions about our work, please contact the following email address:

 jingxiaoliao@hit.edu.cn